nom-de-guerre/RANT/README.md

 Examples: A directory with a number of examples.
 The examples exhibit regression, multiclass classification and multilabel classification.

+The data files that the examples depend are documented in the individual files.

 There are 4 activation functions available.
 The default is the sigmoid.
 To override this behaviour define one of the following at compile time: